Written by Carl Rosenberg; copy edited by Malvika Kathpal

 This seminar will help anyone wishing to advance their proofreading skills, prepare for job advancement, or study for future offerings of the proofreading certification test given by Editors Canada.
 Participants should have some proofreading experience and be familiar with conventional markup.
 See the registration page for more details.

 Ruth has more than 30 years’ experience editing and proofreading trade books, professional journals, association publications, and corporate materials.
 She worked for many years with Vancouver book publisher Self-Counsel Press, several as managing editor.
 Since 1998, she has been a partner with West Coast Editorial Associates.

-Ruth is a partner in West Coast Editorial Associates and has served on several national committees of Editors Canada.
-In 2011, she was honoured by Editors Canada as a recipient of the President’s Award for Volunteer Service, and in 2014, she was recognized as a Certified Professional Editor (Hon.) for her work in developing and launching Editors Canada’s world-class certification program.
+Ruth leads training workshops in all aspects of editing, and for many years, was an instructor in the Writing and Communications program and the summer publishing workshops at SFU.
+She has also served on several national committees of Editors Canada.
+In 2011, she was honoured by Editors Canada as a recipient of the President’s Award for Volunteer Service.
+In 2014, she was recognized as a Certified Professional Editor (Hon.) for her work in developing and launching Editors Canada’s world-class certification program.

 Carl Rosenberg, a volunteer on Editors BC’s communications and social media committee, spoke to Ruth about her work on advanced proofreading.

 Continue reading →